 If you go deeper you won’t just choose the visual components.
 You’ll ask, “Are my choices consistent with my brand?”

 Anita was a lawyer who needed some online content to build her practice.
 She helped clients collect on past due debt and also, taking the other side, defend themselves from overly zealous collection practices.

 Looking for inspiration, she explored websites designed for spas and fashion — businesses targeting women in a playful, feminine way.
 Those websites appealed to her as a customer.

 She needed to switch gears to ask, “What are my clients looking for?”
 She knew the answer: They sought a tough, tenacious advocate who would fearlessly confront angry opponents who used bullying and intimidation tactics.

 Anita needed an authoritative, confident website.
-Her clients were less concerned with her femininity than with her ability to win cases.
+Her clients were less concerned with her personal style than with her ability to win cases.
 At the same time she needed to show that she was warm and approachable.

 A Stronger Example From Another Lawyer